Whatsapp Icon

 • Vitamin D: Often used for its potential to help maintain bone health and immune function.
 Patients with mouth cancer might be at risk of vitamin D deficiency, especially if their intake is compromised.

-• Probiotics: These beneficial bacteria are thought to help maintain a healthy gut flora, which can be disrupted by antibiotics and some treatments for cancer.
-A healthy gut flora is crucial for overall wellbeing and can support the immune system.
+• Probiotics: These beneficial bacteria are thought to help maintain a healthy gut flora, which can be disrupted by antibiotics and some cancer treatments.
+A healthy gut flora is crucial for overall well-being and can support the immune system.

 • Glutamine: This amino acid is sometimes recommended to help manage treatment-related side effects such as mouth sores and improve healing.
 However, its effectiveness may vary from person to person.